Coastal-Imaging-Research-Network/CoastSnap-Toolbox/README.md

 # CoastSnap Community Beach Monitoring ToolBox

 This toolbox was written by Dr. Mitchell Harley at the University of New South Wales (Australia).
-Please refer to the publication
+Please refer to the [publication in Coastal Engineering](https://www.sciencedirect.com/science/article/abs/pii/S0378383918304551) for further information.

 ## Getting Started